1. Install a SIM-card into your CHCNAV smart receiver for internet connection to make possible to use correction signal.

 - Make sure you set the correct Stick height in Infrakit app.
 Remember to add the phase center height defined on the bottom to the height of the stick.

-Note: If other devices are connected to your CHCNAV receiver in between the usage of the Infrakit FIELD™ app, the bluetooth settings should be re-checked in order to ensure everything works when reading location information using the Infrakit app.
+Note: If other devices are connected to your CHCNAV receiver in between the usage of the Infrakit SURVEY™ app, the bluetooth settings should be re-checked in order to ensure everything works when reading location information using the Infrakit app.